SajjadLab/ARMFLEX9000/README.md

 #### Kinematics

 I have chosen to build a serial arm robot with 3 main DOF.
 The direct and inverse kinematics for the system will be built using a standard coordinate system outlined in [Path layout and distances](#Path-layout-and-distances).
-Optimal lengths of arms will be discussed with Mech.
+Optimal lengths of arms will be discussed with Mech (~ 2x80mm arm segments).

 #### Path planning